Startup or a small business?

 Fundamentally, business is business.
 A company is doing something to make money.

-A small business and startup can have founders, employees, shareholders and can get business loans/cash injections.
+A small business and startup can have founders, employees, and shareholders and can get business loans/cash injections.

 Most small businesses and startups have a target market and an ideal customer, but in some cases, they have neither.
 Having neither is a dangerous place for any company!